algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Functional-Specifications.md

 There will be other elements like ST-Link, to connect the LoRa to the STM32 and different sensors to collect information on the signage and warn the user of the status of the signage and anticipate possible failures.
 We will use GO to program the STM32.

+## 9. Improvements for V2?

+### 9.1 Software:

+The following step of this project is to create the application for the users to let them control the signages.
+It will be done in the following months.

+### 9.2 Hardware:

+There is always room for improvement.
+This is why everything that could not be completed during these 6 weeks compared to what was initially planned in the specifications will obviously be added and/or improved in V2.
+The whole part of the fight against breakdowns will be added in the V2.
+This part contains:
+- fight against overheating: the temperature of the LED's will be returned, the signage will automatically be shut down at 70°C and the user will be able to know the temperature of the LED's whenever he wants. <br>
+- LED failure: if a led is broken, the LED's that are on the same circuit will not work anymore (because the LED's are connected in series).
+If it is the LED's placed in the letters of a sign and one of them is broken, the letter will be totally extinguished.
+It is therefore important that the whole panel goes out if a led is broken to keep the rendering as aesthetic as possible.

-## 9. Conclusion:
+## 10. Conclusion:

+In spite of the specifications transmitted by signall, a lot of freedom was voluntarily left to us so that we could find ideas which they had not necessarily thought of. <br>

+Thanks to the communication between the stakeholders we were able to imagine and develop a rich project in the image of ALGOSUP and SignAll. <br>

-This project will help SignAll and all its client to improve their way of working.
-It will helps them saving time and limiting the energy losses to protect the planet and their wallets.
+We are convinced that close collaboration between the 2 teams will help SignAll and all its client to improve their way of working.
+We hope it will helps them saving time and limiting the energy losses to protect the planet and their wallets.